strontic/strontic.github.io/xcyclopedia/library/choice.exe-FCE0E41C87DC4ABBE976998AD26C27E4.md

 To show both the text and the options used in the previous examples, type the following line in a batch file:

 ```
-choice /c ync /m Yes, No, or Continue
+choice /c ync /m "Yes, No, or Continue"
 ```

 To set a time limit of five seconds and specify **N** as the default value, type the following line in a batch file: